Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 When a user reports a debt-collection lawsuit, Upsolve directs them to SoloSuit.
 Upsolve discloses this relationship verbatim on its own site: "Solo is an affiliate partner, which means Upsolve may earn a small commission if you choose to use their paid service."

 This is a real, disclosed business relationship — not a hidden one.
 Upsolve has chosen not to build a debt-defense product.
 SoloSuit has.
 The referral is a rational result of that product scoping.
-SoloSuit covers all 50 states with an Answer-document product (priced $67 Standard or $247 Premium, with a separate $20 motion add-on and a separate 19%-of-face-value settlement product called SoloSettle).
-For an Upsolve user in a state Answered does not yet cover, SoloSuit may be the only software option.
+SoloSuit covers all 50 states with an Answer-document product (including $67 Standard and $247 Premium public tiers) and a separate SoloSettle settlement product that publishes a fee of 19% contingent on settlement, with SoloSuit's own public pages describing the fee base inconsistently (one page says 19% of the settlement amount, another 19% of the total debt).
+For an Upsolve user outside Answered's readiness gate, SoloSuit may be the only software option.

-For an Upsolve user in one of the 18 states Answered covers, the choice is not just between bankruptcy (if they qualify) and SoloSuit.
+For an Upsolve user whose lawsuit passes Answered's readiness check (eligible consumer debt cases in 32 supported states after the readiness check passes), the choice is not just between bankruptcy (if they qualify) and SoloSuit.
 It is between bankruptcy (if they qualify), SoloSuit, and Answered.
 A direct comparison of SoloSuit and Answered is at /compare/answered-vs-solosuit.

 What Answered does instead

-The documents cite the controlling state law.
-Georgia documents cite Nyankojo v.
+Supported documents can cite the controlling state law where relevant.
+Georgia documents can cite Nyankojo v.
 North Star Capital Acquisitions, 298 Ga.
 App.
 6 (2009), and Wirth v.
 CACH, LLC, 300 Ga.
 App.
 488 (2009).
-Florida documents cite the Florida Consumer Collection Practices Act.
-California documents cite the Rosenthal Fair Debt Collection Practices Act.
-Wisconsin documents cite Brindise on the timing of confirmation defenses.
-This is the substantive difference between Answered and the generic Answer templates an Upsolve referral leads to.
+Florida documents can cite the Florida Consumer Collection Practices Act.
+California documents can cite the Rosenthal Fair Debt Collection Practices Act.
+Wisconsin documents can cite Brindise on the timing of confirmation defenses.
+This is the substantive difference between Answered's supported-state proof workflow and a broader Answer-only workflow.

 Eligibility: who qualifies for each?